This is a good thing because existing users migrating from

 Printer Setup and Color

-Management sections within the new Print Settings
+Management sections within Photoshop Print Settings

 dialog box.
 In particular, the Color Management section enables you to

 define the Color Handling and Printer Profile options